monkstone/monkstone.github.com/_posts/2019-10-12-PiCrate_raspberryPI.md

 apt-get install openjdk-11-jdk
 ```

-Because of this change, the next release of PiCrate will be version 2, currently OpenJDK11 is not as performant asthe Oracle java.
+Because of this change, the next release of PiCrate will be version 2, currently OpenJDK11 is not as performant as the Oracle java.

+However currently you may prefer to use openjdk-8-jdk on Buster since it seem to outperform OpenJDK11 and isn't noisy about reflective access.

 [branch]: https://github.com/ruby-processing/PiCrate/tree/jdk11